 Many websites, including How-to Geek, display a mobile version for users that are browsing the site on their phone.
 This is done to reduce bandwidth and look better on a smaller screen and resolution, but sometimes you really just want the full desktop version of a website.
 Read on to find out how to view the desktop version of any website on your phone.

-Disabling the Mobile Version of a Website on iOS
+Disabling the Mobile Version of a Website on iPhone or iPad

 Disabling the Mobile Version of a Website on Android